WorldHealthOrganization/smart-trust/README_NEW.md

 4) Test the other Trustlist Routes in the same style (e.g. with DSC/SCA/Upload/Authentication…)
 5) Create an Document Signer Certificate and sign it by the SCA
 6) Create an CMS Package with the following Command:
+    Note: Step 4 and 5 could be achived through two menthod commandline and script respectively .

+**Method 1 - Commandline .**
 ```
 openssl x509 -outform der -in cert.pem -out cert.der
 openssl cms -sign -nodetach -in cert.der -signer signing.crt -inkey signing.key -out signed.der -outform DER -binary